-- 1.1 Class Location and Time: SH 3315, Wednesdays, 11:30-2:30 - 1.2 Contact Information:
+1.1 Class Location and Time: Distance Studies/Online

-Instructor: Dr. Jonathan Histon

-Office: SSC 4434

-Office Hours: Wednesdays 10:30-11:15 or by appointment

-Phone: N/A, please use email

-Email: jhiston@uwo.ca
+ONLINE - VIA ZOOM THROUGH UWO OWL Mondays 3:30 pm - 6:30 pm

+1.2 Contact Information:

+Instructor: Dr Jonathan Histon Office: N/A Office Hours: To be coordinated with class Phone: N/A Email: jhiston@uwo.ca

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
 You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.
 More information about "Accessibility at Western" is available at: http://accessibility.uwo.ca